maxHumph/magnetar/README.md

 # Magnetar

-**This project is very early in progress and does not do most things needed to make a basic 3D game!!!**
+**This project is very early in progress and is not functional!!!**

 A lightweight game engine written in C using Vulkan (for now).